andersonfrailey/andersonfrailey.github.io/_mdcontent/intro_to_py21.md

       .catch(error => showError(el, error));
   </script>

-The second creates a heat map showing the percentage of times a given outcome occurs, grouped by the player’s total and the dealer’s up card.
-The heat map can be made for
+The second creates a heat map showing the percentage of times a given outcome (win, loss, or push) occurs, grouped by the player’s total and the dealer’s up card.

 ```python
 from py21 import Player, Game